 Advisors - Mrs. Wardell & Mr. Wayne

 STEAM Club is a design/build club that focuses on process and context.
 By adding the “A for Arts” to traditional STEM, the Humanities, Social Sciences and Creative Arts are integrated.
 We identify, research, solve and report on design challenges within the context of a theme, then build and test our designs using the 7 step Design Loop.
-On STEAM Day, we display the results of our designs through writing, crafting, presentation software, movies, demonstrations and much more!
-Previous years themes include Europe During the Black Death, the Zombie Apocalypse, and Space Pirates.
-This year’s theme: Anatomy of Flight - an exploration Newton’s laws of physics involving rockets, airplanes and projectiles.
+We record the results of our designs through writing, crafting, presentation software, movies, demonstrations and much more.

 Space is limited to 25.
 Membership is not on a first come first serve basis.
 Membership is balanced for gender and grade level.
 Meets Thursdays from October to June.